solacecommunity/spring-solace-leader-election/README.md

 ### Queues

-A Solace queue is provisioned for each leader group.
+A durable Solace queue is provisioned for each leader group.
 The queue name is "leader." + role.
 A queue is exclusively used for the flow activation trigger.
 No other messages are supposed to pass this queue.
 Any other message apart from the flow activation trigger will lead to an exception.

+:warning: The Solace [ClientProfile](https://docs.solace.com/Solace-Cloud/client-profiles.htm#creating-client-profiles) must have "Allow client to create endpoints" set to true

 ### Timeout